- admin

 Planning Your 2026 Trip to Istanbul?

-Before you book flights or accommodation, our medical team can review your case and confirm whether zirconia crowns are clinically appropriate, how many visits you will need, and what timeline fits your stay.
+Before you book flights or accommodation, our clinical team can review your case and confirm whether zirconia crowns are medically justified, how many clinic days you will need, and whether a conservative option would protect more natural tooth structure.

 What zirconia crowns are (and what they are not)